Matt Polster

 Matthew Ryan Polster (born June 8, 1993) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club New England Revolution.

-Career
+Club career

 Early career

 Born in Milwaukee, Wisconsin, but raised in Las Vegas, Nevada, Polster played his youth soccer at Downtown Las Vegas Soccer Club.
 He attended Southern Illinois University Edwardsville where he played for the SIU Edwardsville Cougars.
 While with the university, Polster earned many honors including 2014 NSCAA All-West Region First Team selection and 2014 NSCAA Scholar All-America First Team selection.

 Chicago Fire

 On January 15, 2015, Polster was selected as the 7th overall pick by the Chicago Fire during the 2015 MLS SuperDraft and was signed to a contract on February 4.
 During his rookie season for the Fire, Polster has played an important role as a holding midfielder, drawing praise from league commentators for his precise passing and defensive capabilities, he earned recognition as Soccer by Ives 'Rookie of the Week' on three occasions during the 2015 season.
 On July 31, 2016, Polster scored his first career MLS goal in a 2–2 draw against the New York Red Bulls.
 The goal would later be voted as the Chicago Fire goal of the season in at the end of the year.
 Polster missed the majority of the 2018 Major League Soccer season due to an MCL injury, causing him to only appear in three matches.